Photo-art by Steve Wing

 He looked Yoruba to her.
 She could no longer stand to know whether the hotel's cable network transmitted CNN programs.
 Her nervousness had taken a better hold of her.
 Riot in Kaduna, echoed in her mind.
 Only in Kaduna?
 She left, and nearly walking on her toes, found her way to her room, eager to look out of her window to get a fair assessment of the world.
 Unfortunately her window emptied into what looked like the hotel's backyard, or garage, or whatever.
 Feeling lost, she listened carefully as though to actually eavesdrop on the neighbors in the adjoining room.
 A shrill laugh by a young woman and a baritone, reassuring male voice poured into her ears.
 They were blissfully oblivious to whatever went on in the rest of the world.

 She was certain she wouldn't live longer than that day.
 People would surely know she was Igbo, she thought; everyone could see that from afar.
-She imagined that it was exactly how her mother must have felt forty years ago.
+She imagined it was exactly how her mother must have felt 40 years ago.
 Ah, she warned me, she said to herself, imagining her mother crouching in hiding like a frightened cat.

 After a long while Chinelo summoned enough courage and energy to go outside to see for herself.
 She stole out of her room, ready at any time to sprint back there should a Hausa or Muslim-looking person make his way towards her.
 There were clusters of people in front of the hotel, talking, swearing.
 She recognized some of them from the conference.
 She approached one of the groups, her heart beating wildly.
 She read shock in their faces.
 "I can't die without killing at least one of them," a young man roared.